Baby Socks That STAY ON – Ultimate List

 When you are a brand-new mom, running on fumes, it’s not always the big-picture things that drive you batty.
 It’s often the little annoyances that keep happening again and again.
 The constantly thrown paci or the baby socks that won’t stay on.
-All too often, new moms are too burned out to even consider that they have the power to eliminate those annoyances.
+Too often, new moms are too burned out to even consider that they have the power to eliminate those annoyances.
 Or, if the idea occurs to them, they don’t exactly have a ton of free time to research and find the perfect solution.

 Now that my kids are 6 and 10, I can look back on the #momproblems I had when they were younger and share the solutions I found.
-Or at least, let YOU learn from my mistakes!
+Or at least, I can let YOU learn from my mistakes!

 But now, after YEARS of searching, I’ve found the solution.
 Of course, my kids have moved past the Pulling-Socks-Off stage and are onto the Giving-Mom-Sass stage.
-But, YOU, my friends, can benefit from this information.
+But, YOU, my friend, can benefit from this information.
 (And if any moms with older kids have advice on the sass problem, send it my way, please!)

 The Ultimate List of Baby Socks that Stay ON!